lmoroney/blog-content/_posts/2022-01-19-famouscloth.md

 ![Cloth package](/assets/cloth1.jpg)

-Apple make great products, and they fully understand that the packaging is part of the experience.
+Apple makes great products, and they fully understand that the packaging is part of the experience.
 If you've ever spent time in Asia, it's a very asian thing.
 Your moments of delight start right at the first glance and touch on the product.
 That's what they've done here.
 It feels nice and sturdy.
 It has a pull tag at the bottom that's labeled with a little green arrow that you can peel to open the package.

 You tear and unfold to see this.
 Simple.
 Elegant.
 Almost cute.